-As the audience entered, John Klenner’s song “Just Friends” as sung by Frank Sinatra, wafted through the space.
+As the audience entered the theater for Darkness After Night: Ukraine, John Klenner’s song “Just Friends” as sung by Frank Sinatra, wafted through the space.
 Sinatra featured this song in his collection of heartbreaking music in his 1962 album All Alone.

 The song is fitting and meets expectations for a sad tale of the tragic nature of Russia’s brutal conflagration with Ukraine, as explicated by actor, writer, and director Stephan Morrow in his program notes.
-After the final bows, Morrow returned to articulate his goal to bring the plight of Ukraine to the forefront of American consciousness through theater; to provide theater that is relevant, “to make work in theater that addresses issues that seem significant.”
+After the final bows, Morrow returned to articulate his goal to bring the plight of Ukraine to the forefront of American consciousness through theater, to provide relevant theater, “to make work in theater that addresses issues that seem significant.”
 Morrow characterized his work as a complex “kaleidoscope” of ideas and themes supporting the story.

 Morrow’s ”kaleidoscope” metaphor aptly describes the psychic shifts of focus that brought us, sometimes quickly, to scenes of romance, violence, execution, confrontation, political intrigue, espionage, war zones, and towards an aspirant denouement.

-The play opened with Yuri Dubashin (Stephan Morrow) stopping a guard (George Lugo) from beating to death a young soldier prisoner Valery Myshkin (Liam Kyle McGowan).
+The play opens with Yuri Dubashin (Stephan Morrow) stopping a guard (George Lugo) from beating to death a young soldier prisoner, Valery Myshkin (Liam Kyle McGowan).
 This portentous glimpse into Dubashin’s character garnered sympathy that was to mark his leadership.
 We discovered that Myshkin’s “crime” was to surreptitiously garner supplies from a depot for starving Russian soldiers in his company.
-Dubashin warned the young man that he cannot protect him if such actions reoccur.
+Dubashin warned the young man that he could not protect him if such actions reoccur.

 Throughout the play, Anchorwoman Marusya (Natalia Volkodaeva) delivered regular updates on the Ukraine crisis in the story’s context.
-Her helpful, personal, rich, and passionate portrayal was enhanced by her rich Eastern European accent, composure, and demeanor.
+Her rich Eastern European accent, composure, and demeanor enhanced her helpful, personal, rich, and passionate portrayal.

 With a simple stage set, Lighting Designs by Alexander Bartenieff perceptively supported the drama and intrigue.
 Sound Design was well crafted by Joy Linscheid, ensuring realistic war settings, pathos, and scene transitions.